Sustainable growth report 2024

 EU ETS

-As of January 2024, shipping has been incorporated into the European Emission Trading System (EU ETS).
-For 2024, 40% of all GHG emissions regulated under this framework must be offset by surrendering EU Allowances (EUAs).
-This requirement will increase to 70% in 2025 and reach 100% by 2026.
-Additionally, methane (CH₄) and nitrous oxide (N₂O) emissions will be included from 2026, although this regulation applies solely on a tank-to-wake basis.
+As of January 2024, shipping has been incorporated into the European Emissions Trading System (EU ETS).
+In 2025, 70% of all greenhouse gas emissions regulated under this framework must be offset through the surrender of EU Allowances (EUAs), an increase from 40% in 2024.
+From 2026 onwards, this requirement will increase to 100%.
+In addition, methane (CH₄) and nitrous oxide (N₂O) emissions will also be included from 2026, although this regulation applies solely on a tank-to-wake basis.

 Ballast water management